joaovictorgarcia10/joaovictorgarcia10/README.md

-Hi, I’m João Victor Garcia!
-I hope that all you are well 😃

-I'm a software developer and technology enthusiast because of its power to transform ideas into reality, dynamize the static and democratize the restricted.
-I have been acting as a Flutter developer in projects of several segments such as: Warehouse Management, Digital Bank and Education Platform.
-I am also experienced as a Flutter Instructor.
+I am a software developer and technology enthusiast driven by the transformative power of turning ideas into reality.
+With expertise in mobile development using Flutter & Dart technologies, I have successfully delivered projects across diverse sectors, including Warehouse Management, Digital Banking, and Education Platforms.
+In addition, I have valuable experience as a Flutter Instructor, further enhancing my technical proficiency.

 <!---